alphagov/forms/design/prototype-version-2/edit-question/README.md

 ### What we saw

 - All users were unsure what a ‘short’ and ‘long’ version question was and why they would need to have or use both, this caused some hesitation
-- All users mentioned the number of options for an ‘answer’, each questioning if this covered all potential answers they might want or need before coming up with a text box as a needed amount of information.
-1 user suggested a name as an answer type
+  > “It’s an unexpected question I guess” - P3
+- 2 users questioned what the ‘answer’ options were doing.
+1 guessed that it would check format of the answers from people filling in the form.
+The other questioned if that was what was happening as they were unsure
+  > “I like that it gives these options here (answer types) I don’t know how that will change the formatting when people are asked these questions.
+If I say date will it come up with boxes?
+Is that what this does?
+Does it change the format?” - P2
+- When asked 2 users commented about potentially missing ‘answer’ types.
+Both suggesting the need for multiple lines of text, or “free text” boxes.
+1 also suggesting an ‘answer’ type option for ‘name’
+  > “I would call it ‘free text’, we have had answers like that, not sure ‘multiple lines’ is common language” - P3
+  > “...you might want Name as a type here too.
+If you wanted first name and last name separately.
+At the moment you’d have to do two separate form fields.” - P1
 - All users were able to use the hint text feature to add content about the reference number and expected format, but 1 user mentioned they wanted a numerical field rather than an open text field so they could restrict what was entered
   > “Here I’m being forced into using a single line of text” - P1

-- Preview pane: many users were either:
-  - unsure of what the preview pane was and as a result ignored it; or
+- None of the users naturally noticed the preview pane on the right of the screen.
+When asked about it
+  - users were unsure what it was, until they came back to edit an existing question
-  - expected it to auto populate with questions
+  - 1 user expected it to auto populate with questions as they built their form
-In both scenarios users missed out on the ability to preview the question.
+  > “When you’re creating things on Whitehall, preview isn’t always a preview.
+[It doesn’t actually show you how it’s going to look] So that’s maybe shifted my mistrust of preview buttons.” - P1
+  > “If they [previews of each question] could all be there at once it would be a lot quicker.” - P2

 ## What we changed and why